What raises and lowers individual pool chemistry factors?

 Combined chlorine is a worldwide problem, and disinfection/oxidation technology continues to advance to address it.
 Basically, you can reduce combined chlorine chemically and mechanically.
 You can also do reverse osmosis filtration (RO) and dilute water.

-Chemically, you can supplement chlorine with enzymes to break down the non-living organic components of the oxidant demand in the water.
+Chemically, you can use enzymes to break down the non-living organic components and help with the demand of chlorine in the water.
 Enzymes will not touch the nitrogen itself, but they can greatly simplify these compounds that chlorine must oxidize.
-Enzymes supplement chlorine and allow for more efficiency in the breakpoint chlorination process.
+Enzymes work very well with chlorine and facilitate the process of breakpoint chlorination.

 Another chemical supplement to chlorine is non-chlorine shock, like potassium monopersulfate.
 This will oxidize precursors of combined chlorine, though it does not break down already-combined chlorine compounds.